- When will my loans disburse?

 - What happens to my loans if my enrollment status changes?

 - How can I view my loan status and when my loan posted to my account?

 - How can I cancel my loans?

-Your loans will disburse according to the disbursement schedule which typically is the second week of the term after the drop period has ended.
+Your loans will disburse according to the disbursement schedule which typically begins during the second week after the add/drop period has ended.

 There are several reasons why your loan funds have not yet disbursed.
 Among the possible reasons are:

 - You may not have completed your FAFSA

 - You may not have provided our office with additional documentation